Edward J. Adams

-Edward James Adams (April 23, 1887 – November 22, 1921) was a notorious American criminal and spree killer in the Midwest.
+Edward James Adams (April 23, 1887 – November 22, 1921) was an American criminal and spree killer in the Midwest.
 He murdered seven people—including three policemen—over a period of around 14 months and wounded at least a dozen others.
 At age 34, Adams was surrounded and then killed by police in Wichita, Kansas.

 Early life

 Edward James "Eddie" Adams was born in 1887 on a farm in Hutchinson, Kansas, as William Joseph Wallace.
 His father died when he was young, and his mother remarried.
 He had a strong disdain for his stepfather, as well as for physical labor.
 He learned the barber trade and moved to Wichita in the early 20th century.
 There, he met John Callahan and quickly became involved in bootlegging, petty robberies, and car theft.

-Adams was handsome and charismatic, and attracted many women and hangers-on.
+Adams was handsome and charismatic, and he attracted many women and hangers-on.
 His wife left him after growing weary of his illegal activities and infidelities.

-He soon formed his own gang and began committing bank and train robberies throughout Kansas, Missouri, and Iowa, eventually earning a reputation as the premier bandit in the Midwest by the early days of Prohibition.
+He soon formed his gang and began committing bank and train robberies throughout Kansas, Missouri, and Iowa, eventually earning a reputation as the premier bandit in the Midwest by the early days of Prohibition.

 Murder and Kansas City

-In 1920, through Callahan, Adams formed a partnership with outlaw brothers Ray and Walter Majors, and, on September 5, attempted a daylight robbery against a notorious Kansas City gambling den on Grand Avenue owned by Harry Trusdell.
+In 1920, through Callahan, Adams formed a partnership with outlaw brothers Ray and Walter Majors and, on September 5, attempted a daylight robbery against a notorious Kansas City gambling den on Grand Avenue owned by Harry Trusdell.
 However, a shootout between the bandits and tough employees of the illegal casino resulted in the death of gambler and gunman Frank Gardner and the eventual capture of the gang by police.

 Adams was sentenced to life imprisonment in February 1921.
 The Majors brothers received lesser sentences by agreeing to plead guilty to robbery and were both sentenced to five years' imprisonment.
 Both brothers eventually died in prison.
 A third Majors brother involved in the botched robbery attempt, Dudley, escaped from the scene, only to be later arrested and serve time in Delaware.